ryan-harper-dentsu/vault-unsealer/docs/comparison.md

-# Comparison to other vault "unsealers"
+# Comparison to other Vault "unsealers"
 Here is a really basic comparison of my vault-unsealer to some other vault "unsealers" out there.
 Let me know if these need to be updated!

 |  tool  |  unseal key storage   |  limitations |